CybOXProject/python-cybox/README.md

   frequently.
 These "native classes" also support exporting their content as Python dictionaries and lists, which can easily be converted to JSON.
   Importing from JSON is also supported.

-Note: Due to the release of Version 2.0 of the CybOX Language, the full set of "native classes" will most likely never be complete for Version 1.0.
-If you are developing an application which MUST use Version 1.0 of the CybOX Language, please contact us (see below) so we can try to meet your needs.

 ## Versioning